-$$\overline{[\hat{V}(v) - \hat{V}(0)]^2} = 2L^d [R(v) - R(0)]$$ (3)
+$$\overline{[\hat{V}(v) - \hat{V}(0)]^2} = 2L^d[R(v) - R(0)]$$ (3)

 The outline of the paper is as follows.
-In Section II we define the model and the observable to be studied.
-In Section III we analyze regime (i) for both continuous and 1-step RSB, discussing various subtleties of the phase diagram in the 1-step case.
-We study in particular the non-analytic cusp arising in the force correlator at T = 0 and its thermal rounding.
-Taking the limit of large $v \gg 1$ we establish the matching with the regime $v^2 \sim N$, which is analyzed in detail in Section IV.
-We rigorously show how to compute the FRG function R(v)exactly by introducing two replica groups and derive from it the correct FRG flow equations in all cases, including the anomaly arising from RSB.
+In Sec.
+II, we define the model and the observable to be studied.
+In Sec.
+III, we analyze regime (2a) for both continuous and one-step RSB, discussing various subtleties of the phase diagram in the one-step case.
+We study, in particular, the nonanalytic cusp arising in the force correlator at T=0 and its thermal rounding.
+Taking the limit of large $v \ge 1$, we establish the matching with the regime $v^2 \sim N$, which is analyzed in detail in Sec.
+IV.
+We rigorously show how to compute the FRG function R(v) exactly by introducing two replica groups and derive from it the correct FRG flow equations in all cases, including the anomaly arising from RSB.
 The physical significance of the presence or absence of a cusp in this regime is discussed.
-The results are summarized in Section V and possible applications are discussed.
+The results are summarized in Sec.
+V, and possible applications are discussed.

 II.
-MODEL, OBSERVABLES AND PREVIOUS RESULTS
+MODEL, OBSERVABLES, AND PREVIOUS RESULTS